-Staff at The Heights have completed WRAP training and senior staff have completed additional Channel training.
+Staff at The Heights have completed Prevent Training delivered by an external trainer from the Prevent Team, and senior safeguarding staff have completed additional Channel (Prevent; Multi-Agency Panel) training laid out by the government.
 We are vigilant about radicalisation and extremism, maintaining an ‘it could happen here’ mindset and working alongside each other and external agencies to ensure that our pupils are safe from harm.

 For further information about the Prevent Duty please visit www.gov.uk

 All schools need to be committed to providing a secure environment for pupils, where all children both feel and are kept safe.
 All adults working in schools have to recognise that safeguarding is everyone’s responsibility, irrespective of the role they undertake or whether they have direct contact with or responsibility for children & young people.

 This advice & guidance will need to be applied within the context of each school’s existing arrangements to safeguard and promote the welfare of all children in line with the statutory duties set out in sections 157 and 175 of the Education Act 2002.

 The school’s Safeguarding Policy will need to draw upon:

 - Guidance from the ‘Blackburn with Darwen LSCB Procedures’ – Updated May 2015

 - The Prevent duty.
 Departmental advice for schools and childcare providers – DfE Advice June 2015